Marine Atlantic: Fleet

+In January 2026, Marine Atlantic announced that it secured a five-year charter from Stena Line of an additional vessel.
+In March 2026 it was announced that the new vessel, a sister ship of the Atlantic Vision, would be named Île Rouge.
+Following modifications, Île Rouge arrived in North Sydney in early September 2026.

 Historical fleet

 Marine Atlantic inherited numerous vessels from CN Marine in 1986, all of which have since been removed from service.
 Many of these vessels have gone through numerous ownership changes and, given their advanced age, most have been scrapped.